data-lessons/SQL-business/_episodes/03-sql-aggregation.md

 ---
-title: "SQL Aggregation and aliases"
+title: "SQL Aggregation"
 teaching: 50
 exercises: 10
 questions:
 - "How can I summarize my data by aggregating, filtering, or ordering query results?"
-- "How can I make sure column names from my queries make sense and aren't too long?"
+- "How to save query result?"
 objectives:
 - "Apply aggregation to group records in SQL."
 - "Filter and order results of a query based on aggregate functions."
-- "Employ aliases to assign new names to items in a query."
 - "Save a query to make a new table."
 - "Apply filters to find missing values in SQL."
 keypoints: